Lung Cancer Survivor

 In 2006, Cecilia helped gather signatures and deliver them to Olympia to get the initiative to limit smoking in public places in Washington State on the ballot.
 Voters passed the legislation by an overwhelming majority.

 Since then, Cecilia has been actively advocating on the state and national level for lung cancer awareness.
 She is chair of the Washington State chapter of the Lung Cancer Alliance, where she is responsible for forging relationships with hospitals and medical professionals, fundraising, and public outreach.
-She organized and coordinated the Shine a Light on Lung Cancer vigils in Washington and has also been working to garner support for the bi-partisan Lung Cancer Mortality Reduction Act, which authorizes the Departments of Defense, Health and Human Services, and Veterans Affairs to develop a comprehensive plan of action to coordinate prevention, early detection, and treatment research with the goal of reducing the mortality rate of lung cancer by 50 percent by 2020.
+She organized and coordinated the Shine a Light on Lung Cancer vigils in Washington and worked to garner support for the bi-partisan Lung Cancer Mortality Reduction Act, which authorized the Departments of Defense, Health and Human Services, and Veterans Affairs to develop a comprehensive plan of action to coordinate prevention, early detection, and treatment research with the goal of reducing the mortality rate of lung cancer by 50 percent by 2020.

 Screening and Early Detection